ucasdp/BiTSC2/README.md

   Nclone <- c(3:10)  # candidate subclone numbers K
   ```

-* Then run the remaining sections one by one:
+* Then execute the remaining sections step by step:

    + `sampler.R` to perform MCMC sampling, then the samples used for inference are stored in the `.Rdata` files;